dcas796/micro_6502/readme.md

 cargo run --features build-binary -- path/to/prog.bin
 ```

-You can also specify the registers and memory buffer to initialize the program with:
+You can also specify the registers to initialize the program with:

 ```
-cargo run --features build-binary -- path/to/prog.bin --regs x=3,y=2 --memory path/to/mem.bin
+cargo run --features build-binary -- path/to/prog.bin --regs x=3,y=2
 ```

 ## Examples